Sibyl Moholy-Nagy: Writings

-In her architectural writings, she was not afraid to criticize the postwar architecture of her husband's former colleagues.
+In her career, she took strides to write about celebrated postwar and modernist architects, several of whom were friends of Moholy-Nagy and even her husband's former colleagues.
 In 1968, she published an essay in Art in America titled "Hitler's Revenge".
 She started this polemic with the words:

 In 1933 Hitler shook the tree and America picked up the fruit of German genius.
 In the best of Satanic traditions some of this fruit was poisoned, although it looked at first sight as pure and wholesome as a newborn concept.
 The lethal harvest was functionalism, and the Johnnies who spread the appleseed were the Bauhaus masters Walter Gropius, Mies van der Rohe, and Marcel Breuer.